Have you ever thought about how much time does the average person spend on the internet?

 As you can see, people are really making an effort to decrease the amount of time that they spend online and increase the amount of time they spend with their loved ones, but the disadvantage is that the Internet is pretty addictive, and as more social media sites pop up, the temptation to spend your time online becomes even greater.

-When thinking about how much time does the average person spend on the Internet, it is clear to see that we are all spending more time than we’d like to be, and it’s really up to conjecture whether this time is going to increase in the future or not
+When thinking about how much time people spend on the Internet, it is clear to see that we are all spending more time than we’d like to be, and it’s really up to conjecture whether this time is going to increase in the future or not